-- 5.4.1 The Council's Constitution within the Contract Procedure Rules, Appendix 1 -Table A, (CPR's) sets out the Authorisation and Acceptance thresholds and tendering requirements.
-Elsewhere in this report Officers have advised that the procurement has been authorised as having been included in the Annual Procurement Forward Plan agreed the Policy and Resources Committee and is within Budget.
-Authority to agree to enter into a contract between £181,302 and £500,000 lies with the Chief Officer in consultation with the Chairmen of the Thematic Committee through a Full Officer Delegated Powers Report. - 5.4.2 As explained elsewhere in this repot the estimated value of the Council's spend for these services is likely to exceed the EU threshold of £181,302 which would require a full EU Procurement under the Public Contract Regulations 2015 (the Regulations).Regulation 37 (5) of the Regulations provides that compliance with the requirement to undertake a full procurement exercise can be fulfilled by using a framework set up by Central Purchasing Body intended for contacting authorities used strictly in accordance with the framework rules and terms and conditions - 5.4.3 The CPR's require that where the Council accesses an existing Framework Agreement, the Framework Agreement terms and conditions of contract must be used, amended as appropriate as permitted by the Framework Agreement.
-Before entering into a Framework Agreement due diligence checks must be carried out to demonstrate that the Council can lawfully access the Framework Agreement and that it is fit for purpose and provides value for money. - 5.4.4 Officers have explained elsewhere in this report how the procurement was conducted by the Framework Central Purchasing Body (the London Borough of Enfield along with the London Borough of Haringey) to secure the most economically advantageous tender and the achievement of value for money.
-The London Borough of Enfield as lead authority have concluded the Framework and awarded to Cycle Confident Limited after following a 'standstill-period' as required under the Regulations .During the advertising of this opportunity in OJEU the Boroughs amended the Contract Notice to make it clear that the Framework when concluded would be available to Barnet to access and enter into a call-off contact after having carried out any further due diligence by Barnet when it carries out its own call-off procedure.
-HBPL should be contacted should officers require any legal assistance in carrying out framework access and call-off
+- 5.4.1 Clause 8.1 of Barnet's Contract Procedure Rules March 2018 (CPRs) state that acceptance of contracts must be in accordance with Article 10 (Decision Making) Table B (Authorisation and Acceptance Thresholds).
+To enter into a contract between £181,302 and £500,000 there must be acceptance by the Chief Officer in consultation with the Theme Committee Chairman by way of a Full Delegated Powers Report. - 5.4.2 The estimated value of the Council's spend for these services is likely to exceed the OJEU procurement threshold of £181,302 which would require a full EU Procurement under the Public Contract Regulations 2015 (the Regulations).
+However, accessing a framework that is already OJEU compliant means that a further procurement exercise need not be undertaken by the Council. - 5.4.3 The CPR's require that where the Council accesses an existing Framework Agreement, the Framework Agreement terms and conditions of contract must be used, amended as appropriate as permitted by the Framework Agreement.
+Before entering into a Framework Agreement due diligence checks must be carried out to demonstrate that the Council can lawfully access the Framework Agreement and that it is fit for purpose and provides value for money. - 5.4.4 In this case the procurement was conducted by the Framework Central Purchasing Body (the London Borough of Enfield along with the London Borough of Haringey) to secure the most economically advantageous tender and the achievement of value for money.
+The London Borough of Enfield as lead authority has concluded the framework and awarded to Cycle Confident Limited.
+During the advertising of this opportunity in OJEU, the Contract Notice was amended to make it clear that the Framework when concluded would be available to Barnet to access and call-off from after having carried out any further due diligence as required. - 5.4.5 HB Public Law should be contacted should officers require any legal assistance in accessing and calling-off from the framework agreement.